 5. Hang the list somewhere it will be seen daily.

 Now that the list is complete, hang it up in a spot that is seen frequently.
 Seeing it daily will be a consistent reminder and motivator to achieve these goals.
 They will be excited to see items that they can check off and work towards more on their list.

 6. Revise, add, or remove as goals change throughout the year.

 A goals list can always be revised.
 Once your child learns a new instrument, they may want to learn to play a song.
 Maybe they realize they don’t love baseball but want to try karate.
 Continue to discuss the list of goals with your child and revise or add to it.
 Your child’s goals list for the year is simply a tool to help them think more about what they want to achieve and take action to do it!

 7. Recognize and reflect on achievements

 Your child has a lot of things they want to accomplish.
-The start of the new year is a great time to discuss these goals with them and help create a list they can refer to throughout the year.
+Any time is a great time to discuss these goals with them and help create a list they can check in on.
 Taking the time to set goals with your child will help them get motivated to take action in all areas of their life.